 How did Vital Consular help?

 When he had returned home, James emailed a scan of his documents to us so we were able to identify the issues.
 It’s imperative to act quickly with documents for China as the Police Clearance certificates and any valid Apostilles are only valid for 6 months before your visa must be completed.

 We were able to use the Degree certificate with the Apostille for the Chinese Consular stamp, but the transcript of results and Police Clearance had to have a new Apostille applied after being bound and ribboned by our Notary Public if it was to be accepted.
 We advised the customer that he should check with his employer that the transcript was definitely required, as this is not always the case in China.
 He discovered it was not a requirement so was able to save money by not having this re-processed.

 When does a document need to be notarised for China?

 If a document is more than a single page long, it needs to be bound by a Notary Public.
 If you have several documents, this doesn’t mean they can be bound together as one.
 It simply means that if for example you have a transcript of results which states “Page 1 of 2” and “Page 2 of 2” they must both be present and processed together in a bundle.

 The most common occurrences of this being required is either university transcript or Police Clearance documents which can often run on to 2 pages.

 If you require legalisation and you aren’t confident in the process you require, just give us a call today.
-You can get in touch directly on +44 (0) 330 088 1142, request a personalised quote, send us a message via WhatsApp on mobile, use our live chat system, or e-mail us at email@example.com.
+You can get in touch directly on +44 (0) 330 088 1142, request a personalised quote, send us a message via WhatsApp, use our live chat system, or e-mail us at email@example.com.
 Our friendly team of specialists are on hand to answer all of your queries.